Frédéric Bougeant

 Frédéric Bougeant (born 6 December 1975) is a French handball coach.
-He has previously coached the Senegalese national team and participated at the 2019 World Women's Handball Championship in Japan.
+He is currently the coach of the Senegalese national team and AEK H.C.
+He coached Senegal at the 2019 World Women's Handball Championship in Japan, where they finished 18th.

+At the 2018 African Women's Handball Championship he won silver medals, losing to Angola in the final.